-Emotional Awareness, Variety, Balance, and Moderation
+Emotional Awareness, Variety, Education, and Balance

 We help patients overcome difficult emotions associated with beliefs about food, weight and size by eliminating the socially constructed “good” and “bad” labels often assigned to foods and by examining how all foods can fit into a value-driven life.
 The basic structure of Renfrew’s nutrition program was adopted from USDA guidelines and has been modified to meet the nutritional needs of the eating disordered population.